x1mus/sha256-rainbow-attack/README.md

 ```

 ### Threads *(only available for attack)*
-By default, this program starts 1 thread per hash if you provide a hashs file so you'll probably need some computation power. (*Note: the maximum number of hashs provided in a file is 100*)
+By default, this program starts 1 thread per hash if you provide a hashs file so you'll probably need some computation power. <br>
+(*Note: the maximum number of hashs provided in a file is 100*) <br>
-You can of course disable this option and it will run the program one hash at a time.
+You can of course disable this option and it will run the program one hash at a time. <br>
 Furthermore, you can also configure the number of thread launched for **EACH** hash.
 ```bash
 $ ./main --atk -r <file.csv>  -l <x> -p <x> -S <sha256.txt>